Lyme Disease Misdiagnosed as OCD: When Psychiatric Symptoms Have an Infectious Cause

 These symptoms may reflect neuroinflammation rather than a primary psychiatric disorder.

-Co-infections such as Bartonella are particularly associated with psychiatric symptoms, including rage, intrusive thoughts, and heightened emotional responses.
+Co-infections such as Bartonella are particularly associated with psychiatric symptoms, including rage, paranoia, intrusive thoughts, and heightened emotional responses.

 Treatment focused on infection rather than psychiatric medication alone.

-Over time, the obsessive symptoms gradually improved.
+Over time, the obsessive thoughts gradually faded and her functioning improved.

 A psychiatric diagnosis does not rule out an underlying medical cause.